kwangncp21/Playwright/README.md

 4. Run specific test
 npx playwright test src/tests/login.spec.js --grep "SearchItem"

+!!IMPORTANT NOTE!!
+System(OWASP Juice Shop) will automatically reset user account this will be cause of test failure.

 🧑‍💻 Page Object – LoginPage
 The LoginPage class encapsulates actions and locators for the Juice Shop application: goto() → Navigate to baseUrl